yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![The New Query button is highlighted in the SSMS toolbar.](media/ssms-new-query.png "SSMS Toolbar")

-12. Next, you execute a script in SSMS, which enables Service broker and changes the database recovery model to FULL.
-To create the script, open a new query window in SSMS by selecting **New Query** in the SSMS toolbar.
+12. Next, copy and paste the SQL script below into the new query window.
+This script enables Service broker and changes the database recovery model to FULL.

-13. Copy and paste the SQL script below into the new query window:

     ```sql
     USE master;